 An hour from Wanaka lies the Makarora River where you can wander through native forests and over swing bridges to reach the pristine Blue Pools, which are as blue as the photographs promise.
 The river runs clean from the nearby mountains in Mt Aspiring National Park, making it the perfect place for a (very) refreshing dip.

 A plunge into this alpine lake is exhilarating, to say the least.
 Dotted with icebergs and found at the top point of Wanaka’s Gillespie Pass Circuit (a 58-kilometre loop hike that takes between three to four days to finish) this dip might take some courage and perseverance, but we can assure you it’s worth it.

 Puheke Beach, Doubtless Bay

-With nothing but the great sweep of the coast, the white stretch of sand and the undulating sand dunes for company, Puheke beach is the perfect spot for some crowd-free relaxation.
+With nothing but the great sweep of the coast, the white stretch of sand and the undulating sand dunes for company, Puheke Beach on the Karikari Peninsula is the perfect spot for some crowd-free relaxation.
 To get there, turn off the State Highway 10 onto Inland Road leading to Maitai Bay and follow the road signs.

 Whale Bay, Matapouri

 An exquisite spot for snorkelling, swimming or a day of sunbathing, this white sand beach surrounded by bush is accessed only by foot.
 Park up in the Matapouri Road car park and follow the track down.

 Smugglers Bay, Bream Head Scenic Reserve, Whangarei Heads